How to Elope in Olympic National Park | The Ultimate Guide (Updated for 2026)

 Marriage license

-First of all, my assistant (husband) is ordained and would be honored to officiate your ceremony as a complementary service.
-However, a Washington marriage license is required if you intend to get married in Olympic National Park.
+First of all, my assistant (and husband) is ordained and would be honored to officiate your ceremony as a complementary service.
+However, you will need a Washington State marriage license if you plan to get married in Olympic National Park.

 How to get it:

-You can apply online, by mail, and in person.
+You can apply online, by mail, or in person.

-• For online process, begin it through the King County Online Marriage Kiosk
+For the online process, start through the King County Online Marriage Kiosk.

-• For by mail, complete these form and send the original notarized application with a check or money order for $69 to King County Recorder's Office, 201 S. Jackson St., Ste.
+If applying by mail, complete the form and send the original notarized application along with a check or money order for $169 to: King County Recorder's Office, 201 S. Jackson St., Ste.
 204, Seattle, WA 98104.

 A marriage license can be obtained from any county in Washington State.
-There's a 3-day waiting period, so plan your elopement for at least three days after you got your license.
-Keep in mind that the license is valid for 60 days after it’s issued.
+There's a three-day waiting period, so plan your elopement for at least three days after receiving your license.
+Keep in mind that the license is valid for 60 days after it is issued.

-The Washington state law asks for two witnesses to sign your marriage certificate.
-Don't worry if you.
-You've got me as your first witness, and for the second, we'll just grab someone along the trail to help out.
-People are usually pretty excited to sign the marriage certificate.
+Washington state law requires two witnesses to sign your marriage certificate.
+Don't worry if you’re eloping just the two of you.
+You've got me as your first witness, and for the second, we can always ask someone nearby on the trail.
+People are usually excited to sign the marriage certificate.

 Permits

-For elopements with fewer than five people, including vendors, Olympic National Park doesn't require permits.
-Larger weddings, however, require a Special Use Permit.
-The application for a Special Use Permit can be obtained online.
+For elopements with fewer than five people, including vendors, Olympic National Park does not require permits.
+Larger weddings, however, do require a Special Use Permit.
+The application can be completed online.

-The application process is simple, and it only costs $50.
-To apply for the permit, you'll need to fill out a short application form and send it back to OLYM_Permits@nps.gov, the email address where they handle permit applications.
+The application process is simple, and costs only $50.
+To apply for the permit, you'll need to complete a short application form and email it to OLYM_Permits@nps.gov, where permit requests are handled.

-Once your permit is processed, you'll be provided a link to pay the $50 permit fee online.
-Be aware that the permit office may be slow to respond, typically getting in touch about a month before your event.
-The ranger recommends applying at least 4 weeks before the event, but as sooner is better.
+Once your permit application is processed, you'll receive a link to pay the $50 permit fee online.
+Keep in mind that the permit office may respond slowly, often about a month before your event.
+Rangers recommend applying at least four weeks in advance, but earlier is always better.

-For comprehensive information, visit the official Olympic National Park website’s permit section, which details everything you need to know.
+For full details, visit the official Olympic National Park website and review their permit section, which details everything you need to know.

 Entrance Fee

-Olympic National Park charges a fee to enter.
-You can buy it online (must be printed) or at the park entrance.
-There are two options: Private Vehicle Pass for 7 days ($30) or Olympic Annual Pass ($55).
-Alternatively, if you possess the America the Beautiful Pass, you're covered, as it grants free access to any national park across the United States.
+Olympic National Park charges an entrance fee.
+You can purchase it online (it must be printed) or at the park entrance.
+There are two main options: Private Vehicle Pass for 7 days ($30) or Olympic Annual Pass ($55).
+If you have the America the Beautiful Pass, you’re covered.
+It provides free access to national parks across the United States.

 Vendors

-Here is a list of vendors I can recommend for those who plan their adventure elopement in Olympic National Park.
+Here is a list of vendors I recommend for couples planning their adventure elopement in Olympic National Park.

 HMUA: